 Go ahead and press and hold the Enter key until the screen changes.
 You should now see your model created on the list of available models:

 Make sure your craft is highlighted, then press the PAGE key.
 Once there, change the Model Name to whatever you like, for instance FPV Freerider.
 Hit Enter to start editing, then use the Plus and Minus keys to change the letter.
 If you long press the Enter key, you will change the letter to a capitalized version.
 Once you’re done typing, press the EXIT key.

 Now scroll up (press the Plus (+) key) and go through the various settings.
 The ones we care about are External RF and Internal RF.
-Both of these options should be OFF.
+Both of these options should be set to OFF, as we don’t need to run the radio while we are connected to our PC!
 To change them, navigate to the Mode setting for each, press Enter, then press the Minus (-) until you change the option to OFF, then press Enter again.

 Once that’s set, press PAGE until you reach the Inputs page (it will be page 5 of 12).
 You should see something like this:

 The Taranis by default has the input range from -100 to 100.
 However FPV Freerider doesn’t need that large of a range.
 In fact it wants to start at 0 and go to 100.
 So this next step is changing the default range to a range that works in FPV Freerider.

 Highlight the first option, it should be Thr for Throtlle, then long press the Enter key.
 Once the menu pops up, hit Enter again to Edit the options.

 Navigate down to Weight and change this value to 50.
 Then change the Offset value to 50 as well.
 Remember to edit a value, press Enter once, then use the Plus and Minus keys to change that value.
 As you change these values, you will see the image of the graph on the right hand side change to be completely above the X-axis.
 You can even move your joysticks around to see it follow along the curve.